 Dollar cost averaging is another benefit to having a regular savings schedule.
 If you are regularly investing into a mutual fund, a PAC can help you dollar cost average your mutual fund investment.

-Historically, market prices have risen over time, so if you exercise this strategy over the long term, it is reasonable to expect steady growth in your investments over time.
+Historically, market prices have risen over time, so if you exercise the DCA strategy over the long term, it is reasonable to expect steady growth in your investments.

 - Schedule your PACs for the same day you get paid.